Abin002/USER-REG-APP-USING-FLUTTER/README.md

  # VERSION 1.5

- removed app compression so that now camera is working in kiosk
+ removed app compression so that now camera is working in kiosk . now firebase is a bit lagging . dont know why